Default Cycle Lags

 When default lags become more visible

 Default lags tend to stand out most during tightening cycles that unfold over time rather than through a sudden break.
-In a gradual tightening environment, weaker borrowers may remain afloat for a period even as spreads widen and funding conditions worsen.
+In a gradual tightening environment, weaker borrowers may remain afloat for a period even as high-yield spreads widen and funding conditions worsen.
 The lag becomes visible because stress accumulates beneath the surface before it turns into formal credit events.

 The contrast is especially clear when comparing pricing signals with realized outcomes.
 Credit spreads can widen quickly because they reflect forward-looking judgments about deteriorating conditions.
 Defaults move more slowly because they depend on payment schedules, refinancing windows, covenant pressure, and the exhaustion of available flexibility.